kotelesroberto/portfolio/projects/wlt_takeover_panel/README.md

 - Accessibility level: AA
 - Mobile first, full responsive solution
 - User friendly web portal for users with subscriptions
-- Subscribe to different plans
+- Browse within the rules
-- Browse within publications and catalogues
+- Deep search function
-- Shop (publications and reference standards)
+- Multi modal system
-- News reel
+- Strict cookie policy system using local storage
-- Connect to social media and LinkedIn trough secure API
+- Shop function
-- All content is done by using bespoken CMS
+- All content is done by using bespoken CMS, based on an existing PDF version of the rule set
 - It follows the CBG (Company Brand Guideline) and GDS (Governmental Design System)

 <!-- My contribution to the project -->